 “Indubitably!” she said.
 “Isn’t it beautiful?
 It’s like the Labyrinth.
 You never know what kind of magic you might find around the next bend!”

-Mom seemed to have forgotten already that the Labyrinth was a story about something “terrifying and traumaitc” behind every bend.
+Mom seemed to have forgotten already that the Labyrinth was a story about a haunted place where there was something “terrifying and traumaitc” behind every bend.
 I didn’t want to be a wuss if Mom was being brave, so I walked with her into the creepy hallway.
 It turned out that it wasn’t so bad once we were in there.
 There weren’t any burning torches on the walls or ghosts flying through the air or anything.
 It was more like a swooshing racing scene in an action movie, with quick turns and sudden surprises.
 Or like if you took a submarine ride with a really bright light through a dog’s intestines.
 A few times we came around a corner to find a tall rock blocking our way.
 I took a running leap and tried to climb up one, but I didn’t quite make it to the top.
 I stuck to the wall for a second like a scratching, clattering gecko before I fell in the puddle at the bottom.
 I didn’t want Mom’s help, and thought we could just turn around and look for gems, but she grabbed me anyway and hoisted me onto the ledge.
 Then she climbed up after me like the lizard she is.

 The next rock wall was even trickier.
 The floor of the canyon in front of us was a flat rock that stuck out like a balcony, just taller than Mom’s head.
-Under the balcony was an empty space with nothing in it but air and some big rocks that had fallen there and there was nothing for a flying dog to bounce off of.
+Under the balcony was an empty space with nothing in it but air and some big rocks that had fallen there.
+There was nothing for a flying dog to bounce up.
 To one side, through the best possible climbing spot, dribbled a tiny little waterfall.
 Mom chased me down the slot until she finally caught me and picked me up like a forklift.
 But when she got to the ledge, she was still too small to get me over the lip.
 She would have to step up on a big rock a little taller than her knee to get tall enough to push me to the top.
 Mom isn’t usually so much of a wimp that she can’t step onto a stair with one leg, but she also doesn’t usually walk around carrying a solid, 60lb beefcake of a dog either.
 So it took us a few gentle up-downs before she got it right.
 I made her stand like that for awhile, balancing on one leg and thinking about what she’d done, before I finally let her put my front paws on the ledge and shove my butt the rest of the way to safety.

 When we came out of the slot, I thought we would be on a different adventure, like a dramatic scramble up big boulders like yesterday, or maybe a climb up one of those deceitful mountains.
 But the slot opened back up into another wash and we kept walking up river like before.
 Finally, we saw a Karen that pointed us up a little path out of the wash.
 We followed her, and found ourselves standing in the middle of the slippery, muddy Colin Firth desert with nothing really to see and no obvious path to follow.
-We wandered around through the desert for a little less than half a mile until the red line on mom’s phone said that we were supposed to climb back down into another river wash.
-Mom looked at the way down, and then looked ahead in the direction that the map line pointed.
+We wandered around through the desert for a little less than half a mile until the red line on the mapp said that we were supposed to climb back down into another river wash.
+Mom looked at the way down, and then looked ahead in the direction that the mapp line pointed.
 “I don’t get it,” she said.
 “The map says we’re supposed to climb something, but I don’t see anything nearby that looks worth climbing.
 We only have like half a mile to go, so it’s not like we can climb one of those big mountains or something.”

 “So what do we do?”